blacknon/lssh/cmd/lsshfs/README.md

 - Linux clients use `FUSE`
 - macOS clients use `NFS`
-- Windows is not supported in `0.10.0`
+- Windows is currently not supported
 - connector-backed mounts that rely on `sftp_transport` are currently supported on Linux and macOS

 The command runs in the background by default and automatically unmounts when the SSH connection is lost.